How to Make a Mocha

 • Milk: Full cream milk is recommended for a creamy texture and rich froth, but you can use any milk of your choice.

-• Optional Toppings: Whipped cream, chocolate shavings, or a drizzle of chocolate syrup can elevate your mocha.
+• Optional toppings: Whipped cream, chocolate shavings, or a drizzle of chocolate syrup can elevate your mocha.

-Equipment You'll Need
+Equipment

-• Milk Frother or Steam Wand: To create velvety, frothed milk.
+• Milk frother or steam wand: To create velvety, frothed milk.

-• Mug or Glass: To serve your mocha.
+• Mug or glass: To serve your mocha.

 • Spoon: For stirring and adding toppings.